Prelude, Op. 28, No. 15 (Chopin): Composition

 Some of Op.
 28 was written during Chopin's and George Sand's stay at a monastery in Valldemossa, Mallorca in 1838.
 In her Histoire de ma vie (Story of My Life), Sand related how one evening she and her son Maurice, returning from Palma during a heavy rainstorm, found a distraught Chopin, who exclaimed, "Ah!
 I knew well that you were dead."
 While playing his piano he had a dream:

 He saw himself drowned in a lake.
-Heavy drops of icy water fell in a regular rhythm on his breast, and when I made him listen to the sound of the drops of water indeed falling in rhythm on the roof, he denied having heard it.
+Heavy drops of icy water fell in a regular rhythm on his breast, and when I made him listen to the sound of the drops of water indeed falling in rhythm on the roof, (Note: Robert Graves wrote, "This proves to have been impossible; it must have been the rain dripping from the roof into the garden."
+Winter in Majorca, translated and annotated by Robert Graves (1956).
+Pg 171.) he denied having heard it.
 He was even angry that I should interpret this in terms of imitative sounds.
 He protested with all his might—and he was right to—against the childishness of such aural imitations.
 His genius was filled with the mysterious sounds of nature, but transformed into sublime equivalents in musical thought, and not through slavish imitation of the actual external sounds.

 Sand did not say which prelude Chopin played for her on that occasion, but most music critics assume it was no. 15, because of the repeating A♭, with its suggestion of the "gentle patter" of rain.
 However, Peter Dayan points out that Sand accepted Chopin's protest that the prelude was not an imitation of the sound of raindrops but a translation of nature's harmonies within Chopin's "génie".
 Frederick Niecks says that in the prelude's middle section there "rises before one's mind the cloistered court of the monastery of Valldemossa, and a procession of monks chanting lugubrious prayers, and carrying in the dark hours of night their departed brother to his last resting-place."